-- 1. from selling food or drink for consumption off the premises between the hours of 05:00-23:00. - 2. from selling food or drink for consumption off the premises between the hours of 23:00-05:00: - by making deliveries in response to orders received: - through a website, or otherwise by on-line communication - by telephone, including orders by text message - by post - to a purchaser who collects food or drink that has been pre-ordered provided the purchaser does not enter inside the premises to do so - to a purchaser who collects the food or drink in a vehicle, and to whom the food or drink is passed without the purchaser or any other person leaving the vehicle
+- 1. from selling food or drink (but not alcohol) for consumption off the premises between the hours of 05:00-23:00. - from selling food or drink (but not alcohol) for consumption off the premises between the hours of 23:00-05:00: - by making deliveries in response to orders received (in this case alcohol may be sold): - through a website, or otherwise by on-line communication - by telephone, including orders by text message - by post - to a purchaser who collects food or drink that has been pre-ordered provided the purchaser does not enter inside the premises to do so - to a purchaser who collects the food or drink in a vehicle, and to whom the food or drink is passed without the purchaser or any other person leaving the vehicle

-- 3. where the business or service is carried on or provided in an aircraft, train or vessel: - the aircraft, train or vessel is providing a public transport service - alcohol is not served in the carrying on of the business, or the provision of the service, with the exception of persons seated on board an aircraft - 4. where the restricted business or services is situated at: - a motorway service area, or - within a part of an airport or maritime port, or the international rail terminal area within the vicinity of Cheriton, Folkestone and where the area is accessible, between the restricted hours, to passengers, crew or other authorised persons but not to members of the general public and, - where alcohol is not served between the hours of 23:00-05:00 - 5. where it is provided as part of an extra care housing scheme and it is reasonably necessary to do so for the purpose of safeguarding the mental or physical health of the relevant person
+- where the business or service is carried on or provided in an aircraft, train or vessel: - the aircraft, train or vessel is providing a public transport service - alcohol is not served in the carrying on of the business, or the provision of the service, with the exception of persons seated on board an aircraft - 4. where the restricted business or services is situated at: - a motorway service area, or - within a part of an airport or maritime port, or the international rail terminal area within the vicinity of Cheriton, Folkestone and where the area is accessible, between the restricted hours, to passengers, crew or other authorised persons but not to members of the general public and, - where alcohol is not served at any time - 5. where it is provided as part of an extra care housing scheme and it is reasonably necessary to do so for the purpose of safeguarding the mental or physical health of the relevant person